ipfs/specs/src/http-gateways/gateway-detection.md

 Applications SHOULD evaluate these hints in order and stop on the first match:

 1. Check if a valid `IPFS_GATEWAY` environment variable is set
-2. Check if a valid `gateway` file is present at one of well-known filesystem paths
+2. Check if a valid `gateway` file is present at one of the well-known filesystem paths

 ### `IPFS_GATEWAY` Environment Variable

-When `IPFS_GATEWAY` environment variable is set, the value SHOULD be interpreted as URL of IPFS Gateway application to use.
+When the `IPFS_GATEWAY` environment variable is set, the value SHOULD be interpreted as the URL of the IPFS Gateway to use.

 This variable SHOULD override gateway selection done by all other means, including internal application configuration.